JopieAdema/JopieAdema.github.io/aboutme.md

 - How does technological change affect the welfare impacts of immigration?

 -- Economics of Irregular and Refugee Migration:
-- How do refugees and irregular migrants decide on targets countries, coordinate how do they share information in a low-information environment of distrust?
+- How do refugees and irregular migrants decide on targets countries, coordinate how do they share information in a low-information environment?